Missouri Bill of Sale

 Who needs a Missouri bill of sale?

-Having a Missouri copy of bill of sale is of equal importance to both the buyer and the seller.
-The purchaser can utilize his bill of sale copy to prove he is the current owner of the vehicle in question and may be required to submit it for taxing purposes.
-The person selling the vehicle, will need to furnish an MO bill of sale when reporting a sale to the Department of Revenue, if required, so as to avoid being penalized and incurring steep fines.
-Sellers may also need to retain a copy of the bill of sale contract in order to protect themselves from future traffic infractions and penalties accrued by the purchaser once the transfer of ownership has been completed.
-There may also be other general purposes of this legal affidavit.
+Having the copy of a bill of sale in Missouri is of equal importance to both the buyer and the seller.
+The purchaser can utilize a bill of sale form to prove that he or she is the current owner of the vehicle in question, and may be required to submit it for tax purposes.
+On the other hand, the person selling the vehicle will need to furnish this credential when reporting the sale of a vehicle to the state’s Department of Revenue, so as to avoid being penalized and incurring steep fines.
+Sellers may also need to retain a copy of the vehicle bill of sale in order to protect themselves from future traffic infractions and penalties accrued by the purchaser once a car title transfer has been completed.
+Furthermore, there may be other general purposes for this legal affidavit.

 How to Complete a Bill of Sale Form in Missouri

-The Missouri Department of Revenue standard bill of sale document consists of several different sections.
-The information that a Missouri bill of sale form requires includes the following:
+A sample bill of sale template from the Missouri Department of Revenue consists of several different sections.
+The information that this credential requires includes the following:

 - The printed names of the purchaser and seller.